 Using the ‘Types of Futures’ – a ‘future mindset’ workbook

-What follows the type of future is a series of standalone exercises that you can do alone or with peers.
+What follows the types of futures is a series of standalone exercises that you can do alone or with peers.
 You can write, draw, reflect, walk, whatever helps you connect more deeply with yourself, and with everything and everyone around you.

 The seven Types of Futures *